avidrucker/autofocus-pwa/scratchpad.md

 Functionality
 - [x] 001 Update project to enable input of new items
+- [ ] 002 Enable user to focus on CMWTD item when it exists
-- [ ] 002 Update project to enable changing of modes/screens
+- [ ] 003 Update project to enable changing of modes/screens
-- [ ] 003 Update components to be purely dynamic
+- [ ] 004 Update components to be purely dynamic

 Design
 - [x] 004 Enable Tachyons